The Kalanchoe beharensis, is a slow-growing succulent type from the succulent genus Kalanchoe and a member of the family Crassulaceae.

 Fertilizer is recommended.
 However, it isn’t required if the plant receives optimal sunlight and adequate water.

-If you do decide to add fertilizer, add it in the spring and summer.
+If you do decide to add fertilizer, add it in the spring and summer or in early fall.

 You can add it about once per month through these seasons, but avoid adding fertilizer in the winter when the plant doesn’t require as much nutrition.